09:00 Registration (with Coffee & Tea)

 Chairs: Ronald Buijsen & Laurie Kerkhof (Leiden)

-Annelot van Esbroeck (Rotterdam) Shooting the messenger: antisense oligonucleotides as a neurotherapeutic strategy (15')
+Annelot van Esbroeck (Rotterdam) Shooting the messenger: Antisense oligonucleotides as a neurotherapeutic strategy (15')

-Bart Klein (Leiden) Axiomer ADAR RNA editing platform and its applications in the CNS (15')
+Bart Klein (Leiden) Developing Axiomer™ ADAR RNA editing platform in the CNS (15')

 Alex Garanto (Nijmegen) Use of AAV-Based Strategies for Gene Replacement and Splicing Modulation in the CNS (15')